yixqiao/JLearn/README.md

 *View To Do items at the [project](https://github.com/yixqiao/JLearn/projects/1).*

 **STILL IN DEVELOPMENT.**
-Library is located at [packages](https://github.com/yixqiao/JLearn/packages).
+Library is located at [packages](https://github.com/yixqiao/JLearn/packages) (published using GitHub packages).
 Fully complete and ready-to-use library should be available in 1 week.

 ### Goals